bigoshunane/EXCEL_CHALLENGE_HM1/README.md

 Create a report in Microsoft Word and answer the following questions.

-     -Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+     .
+Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
-     -What are some limitations of this dataset?
+     .
+What are some limitations of this dataset?
-     -What are some other possible tables and/or graphs that we could create?
+     .
+What are some other possible tables and/or graphs that we could create?

+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.